liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 These modules are also decomposed in another way.
-With the exception of the modules interfacing to LAPACK linear solvers, each of the modules ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG and ARKSPTFQMR is a set of interface routines built on top of a generic solver module, named DENSE, BAND, SPGMR, SPBCG and SPTFQMR, respectively.
+With the exception of the modules interfacing to LAPACK linear solvers, each of the modules ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR and ARKPCG is a set of interface routines built on top of a generic solver module, named DENSE, BAND, SPGMR, SPBCG, SPTFQMR, PCG, respectively.
 The interfaces deal with the use of these methods in the ARKode context, whereas the generic solvers are independent of the context where they are used.
 This separation allows for any generic solver to be replaced by